shortnamesalex/Alexsevka/README.md

 ---

 ## Differences
-The major differences include the new default width of ```600``` and most glyphs using a "neutral" design, as opposed to the more quirky design of stock Iosevka.
+The major differences include the new default width of ```600``` and most glyphs using a "neutral" design as opposed to the more quirky design of stock Iosevka.
 Several Cyrillic glyphs have been adjusted to match the Latin counterpart and the switch to obliques.
 Its extensive character set remains instact.
-Alexsevka also ships with **4 widths and 7 weights,** aiming to be a bit more than just a programming font.
+Alexsevka also ships with **4 widths + 7 weights,** aiming to be a bit more than just a programming font.

 ## Background

 Alexsevka was created as a solution to a problem I've had for a while now, a lack of an extensive monospaced typeface that can straddle both as a programming and decorative font.
 While some typefaces get very close to hitting that mark, they either have a design I don't like or they don't have enough weights and features to be used in a large project.
 This was something that I encountered when testing out JetBrains Mono and Fraktion Mono, both monospaced typefaces that I absolutely adore.

-JetBrains Mono is amazing for code but has a bit too friendly of a design for me to use in some projects, while Fraktion Mono has a gorgeous design but is unsuitable for programming due to its wide spacing which isn't helped by its very *quirky* glyphs.
+JetBrains Mono is amazing for code but has a bit too friendly of a design for me to use in some projects.
+Fraktion Mono has a gorgeous design but is unsuitable for programming and long lines of text due to its wide spacing which isn't helped by its very quirky glyphs.
 Of course, that hasn't stopped me from trying and I did fail.
 There's also the issue of some typefaces being paid.
 Fraktion Mono is $40 for a single weight and the cost will add up if web and app licenses are taken into account.
-I'd rather not deal with that.

 I discovered Iosevka around January 2026 and immediately knew that this is the typeface to create what is now Alexsevka.
 While I'm admiteddly not a programmer, I do occasionally look inside code and tinker around with it since I am a massive nerd.
 Having a font that handles both programming and my graphic design needs is going to be a huge boon moving forward.